 Apart from the relaxation-enhancing ingredients, MELO Sip also contains vitamins and minerals to help support your optimal health during sleep: vitamin C, vitamin D, vitamin B1, vitamin B6, zinc, and potassium.
 Zinc and potassium are important electrolytes that will help to keep you hydrated.

 You can also adjust the concentration to your liking.
 Try adding it to a small glass of water for undiluted flavor, or a large glass of water for a more subtle flavor.
-It comes in watermelon, green apple, and pink star, each of which tastes amazing – and contains no added sugar.
+It comes in watermelon, green apple, stardust, and pink star, each of which tastes amazing – and contains no added sugar.
 MELO Sip is sweetened with monk fruit extract, a natural zero-calorie sweetener.

 The only drawback to this product is that you have to mix it yourself, which may result in poor distribution if done carelessly.
 Thankfully, there’s an easy fix: Just keep mixing it until it’s fully dissolved.
 You can also use a water bottle to shake the mixture to dissolve it more quickly.